The Montessori Curriculum

 The Montessori curriculum is shaped by three key concepts central to Montessori education: the tendencies shared by all humans, the planes of development and the prepared environment.

-Casa Mia Montessori School aims to deliver the Montessori National Curriculum.
-The Montessori curriculum has been mapped to the Western Australian Curriculum.
-The School reports against the Western Australian outcomes each semester.
+Casa Mia delivers the Montessori National Curriculum which is recognised by the Schools Curriculum Authority.
+Aditionally, the Montessori Curriculum has been mapped to the Western Australian Curriculum.
+Casa mia reports against the Western Australian Curriculum outcomes each semester.

 In the Montessori view all humans share a set of innate tendencies that operate throughout life, guiding both human development and human behaviour.
 These include the drive shared by all humans to explore and investigate the environment and the need humans have to orient themselves to the environment in an ordered way.